deidara047/socialapp-next-firebase/README.md

 ## Overview
-This is an application about a Social Media App, made with Firebase and NextJS.
+This is an application about a Social Media App, made with Firebase, Redux and NextJS.
+You can: create an account with Email/Password system, create posts, like posts, comment posts, edit posts, delete posts, edit the description of your user, and delete your account (yep, you can't edit or delete comments).
+I am not a big fan of my login system, I would improve it if I have more time, anyways on next projects it will be improved.
+Did you see that sad face on the corner?
+That is the section where a user panel was going to be.
+You were going to have the opportunity to follow other users and... yes, but not to complicate the project further, I removed it, sorry.
 You can check [this video](https://www.youtube.com/watch?v=hsFe38Lji_Y) to see full functionality.

 ## Things to take into account
 - This project pretends to be in a Junior Developer portfolio.
 As you can see, it's the first project in this profile, and more exciting projects will come in the future